Bleeding from the nose; Epistaxis

 - Bleeding does not stop after 20 minutes.

 - Nose bleeding occurs after a head injury.
-This may suggest a skull fracture, and x-rays should be taken.
+This may suggest a skull fracture, and x-rays or other imaging should be taken.

 - Your nose may be broken (for example, it looks crooked after a hit to the nose or other injury).

 - You are taking medicines to prevent your blood from clotting (blood thinners).